 In contrast to these studies, Sakai & Itoh (2013a) reported that, based on 2012 observer data (coverage was 10.4 per cent in terms of the number of vessels, 7.9 per cent in terms of the number of hooks used and 6.9 per cent in terms of the number of SBT caught), 83 per cent of the fish caught on pelagic longline were in "vigorous condition" and therefore suggest that 83 per cent of the released fish can be considered "live-release".
-The scientific observer data did not include the condition of small sized fish ( $\leq$ 5 years).
+The scientific observer data did not include the condition of small sized fish (\leq 5 years).
 In 2012, the rate of discarding reported by scientific observers, 4.7 per cent of total catch, was substantially lower than the level reported in the RTMP data, 16.5 per cent, with a discard rate of 44.4 per cent reported in Area 4.

 Given the results of the other studies noted, the estimates of live-release in Sakai & Itoh (2013a) appear high and no information is provided on soak time or other factors that may influence survival.
-At the 2013 meeting of the CCSBT Extended Scientific Committee, it was noted that there would be value in considering the impact of soak time on survival at time of hauling (CCSBT 2013).
+At the 2013 meeting of the CCSBT Extended Scientific Committee, it was noted that there would be value in considering the impact of soak time on survival at time of hauling (CCSBT 2013), however, no further work on this topic has been presented at CCSBT.